Cheers to International Sauvignon Blanc Day

-Fun fact: One of Sauvignon Blanc’s parents was the ancient varietal Savagnin, which means this varietal is also related to Grüner Veltliner, Chenin Blanc, Silvaner, and Verdelho.
+Fun Fact: One parent of Sauvignon Blanc is the ancient varietal Savagnin, making it related to Grüner Veltliner, Chenin Blanc, Silvaner, and Verdelho.

-Other common Sauvignon Blanc characteristics are passion fruit, capsicum (bell peppers), guava, melon and grapefruit.
+Other common flavors include passion fruit, capsicum (bell peppers), guava, melon, and grapefruit.

 A small portion of this wine was barrel fermented, paying homage to the great ‘Old World’ French style of Sauvignon Blanc (Fumé Blanc) from the Loire Valley, France.